Morton Hilbert: Education

-In 1940, Hilbert graduated from the University of California, Berkeley with a bachelor's degree in civil engineering and began his career as a public health official and field engineer in Michigan.
+In 1940, Hilbert graduated from the University of California, Berkeley, with a bachelor's degree in civil engineering and began his career as a public health official and field engineer in Michigan.
 He then enrolled in the University of Michigan School of Public Health, and in 1946 received his master's degree in Public Health.

 Career

 Environmental health

 For 18 years he was director of the Environmental Health Department for Wayne County in the Detroit, Michigan area.
-In 1954, he helped to relocate 1 million refugees in Vietnam.
+In 1954, he helped relocate one million refugees in Vietnam.
 In 1961, he returned to the University of Michigan as associate professor of environmental health.
 In 1968, Hilbert was appointed chairman of Environmental Health for the University of Michigan School of Public Health.
 The department eventually became Environmental and Industrial Health, and Hilbert was the first chairman.

-From 1962-1969, he was the chairman of the board of the American Public Health Association.
+From 1962 to 1969, he was the chairman of the board of the American Public Health Association.
 His reports address a range of environmental health issues such as care of laboratory animals, air pollution, and sanitation in hospitals.
 In 1968, he served as a member of President Richard Nixon's Task Force on Urban Problems.